mcwhittemore/node-hooks/readme.md

 ### hooks uninstall

 Uninstall hooks from the current working directory.
-Removes hooks.json, but does not touch package.json.
+Removes hooks.json, but does not touch package.json or the node_module directory.

 ### hooks add {hook-module} [options]